kmpbits/netflow/README.md

 }
 ```

-Replace `latest_version` with the current release version from JitPack.
+Replace `latest_version` with the current release version from Maven Central.

 ## 🚀 Getting Started